New weapon tested against multi-drug resistant TB

-June 6 (Reuters Health) - Researchers who tested a novel type of antibiotic against multi-drug-resistant tuberculosis are reporting that nearly half of patients who were given the new drug cleared the bacteria from their lung fluid in two months.
+NEW YORK (Reuters Health) - Researchers who tested a novel type of antibiotic against multi-drug-resistant tuberculosis are reporting that nearly half of patients who got the new drug cleared the bacteria from their lung fluid in two months.

 That "conversion" of sputum cultures happened much more quickly in patients taking the new drug, according to Lawrence Geiter, a vice president at Otsuka Pharmaceutical Co, which developed delamanid, and an author of the study.